-When AI Dubbing Meets Video: An Automated Engineering Practice for Audio-Visual Synchronization
+When AI Dubbing Meets Video: Automated Engineering Practices for Achieving Audio-Visual Synchronization

-Dubbing a video from one language into another has become increasingly common.
-Whether for knowledge sharing, film and television, or product introductions, good localized dubbing can significantly bridge the gap with the audience.
-But behind the scenes, a thorny issue persists: how to achieve audio-visual synchronization?
+Dubbing videos from one language into another has become increasingly common.
+Whether for knowledge sharing, film and television, or product introductions, good localized dubbing can greatly bridge the gap with the audience.
+However, a persistent challenge remains: how to achieve audio-visual synchronization?

-This mismatch in duration directly leads to a disconnect between the audio and the speaker on screen.
-When the audience sees a person's mouth close while the voice continues, the sense of being pulled out of the experience is devastating.
+This timing mismatch directly causes a disconnect between the audio and the on-screen speaker.
+When viewers see someone's mouth has closed but the voice continues, the resulting immersion break is devastating.

-Manually aligning every single line of dubbing can, of course, achieve perfection.
-But when faced with a video containing hundreds or thousands of subtitles, and potentially many more videos waiting in the queue, this becomes a tedious and time-consuming nightmare.
+Manually aligning each dubbed line can achieve perfection.
+But for a video with hundreds or thousands of subtitles, potentially with many more waiting to be processed, this becomes a tedious and time-consuming nightmare.
 We need an automated solution.

-The Core Idea: Finding a Balance Between Audio and Video
+Core Concept: Finding Balance Between Audio and Video

 The root of the problem is the time difference.
-The trouble begins when the duration of the dubbed audio is longer than the duration of the corresponding video segment for the original subtitle.
+Trouble arises when the dubbed audio duration exceeds the video duration corresponding to the original subtitle.
 We need a way to "create" extra time out of thin air.

-This challenge only arises when the dubbing is too long.
-If the dubbing is shorter than the video segment, at worst, the character finishes speaking early while their mouth is still moving.
+This challenge only occurs when the dubbing is too long.
+If the dubbing is shorter than the video, at worst the character finishes speaking early while their mouth is still moving.
 This is relatively acceptable visually and doesn't disrupt the subsequent timeline.
-But overly long dubbing will encroach on the playback time of the next line, causing audio overlap or misaligning the entire timeline.
+However, if the dubbing is too long, it encroaches on the next line's playback time, causing audio overlap or a complete timeline misalignment.
 This is the core conflict we must resolve.

-There are really only two options: either shorten the audio or extend the video.
+The solutions are essentially two: either shorten the audio or lengthen the video.

 Shortening the audio means speeding it up.
 Python's